 - A. Revenues.
-Except as hereinafter provided, all monies received by the Board shall be deposited within three (3) business days with a financial institution acceptable to the Board.
-Only Board members shall be named signatories on the Academy's bank account(s).
-Except as specifically excluded by the terms of this Agreement, the term "Revenues" shall include all funds received by on or behalf of the Academy including, but not limited to; - 1) State Aid Funds. - 2) Special Education funding provided by Federal or State Governments to the Academy that is directly allocable to special education students in the Academy. - 3) Gifted and Talented funding provided by Federal and State Governments that is directly allocable to gifted and talented students in the Academy. - 4) At-Risk funding provided by Federal and State Governments to the Academy that is directly allocable to at-risk students in the Academy. - 5) Funding provided by Federal and State Governments to the Academy that is directly allocable to students in the Academy with limited English proficiency. - 6) Federal and State grant sources, including Title I, which is directly allocable to the Academy. - 7) Grants and donations received by the Academy (except to the extent IES is not required or involved in soliciting, administering, or managing such grants and/or donations). - 8) Fees charged to students for extra services as and to the extent permitted by law.
+Except as hereinafter provided, all monies received by the Academy Board shall be deposited within three (3) business days with a financial institution acceptable to the Board.
+Only Academy Board members shall be named signatories on the account.
+No provision of this Agreement shall alter the Academy Board treasurer's legal obligation to direct that the deposit of all funds received by the Academy be placed in the Academy's depository account as required by applicable law.
+Interest income earned on Academy depository accounts shall accrue to the Academy.
+Except as specifically excluded by the terms of this Agreement, the term "Revenues" shall include all funds received by on or behalf of the Academy including, but not limited to; - 1) State Aid Funds. - 2) Special Education funding provided by Federal or State Governments to the Academy that is directly allocable to special education students in the Academy. - 3) Gifted and Talented funding provided by Federal and State Governments that is directly allocable to gifted and talented students in the Academy. - 4) At-Risk funding provided by Federal and State Governments to the Academy that is directly allocable to at-risk students in the Academy. - 5) Funding provided by Federal and State Governments to the Academy that is directly allocable to students in the Academy with limited English proficiency. - 6) Federal and State grant sources, including Title 1, which is directly allocable to the Academy. - 7) Grants and donations received by the Academy (except to the extent IES is not required or involved in soliciting, administering, or managing such grants and/or donations). - 8) Fees charged to students for extra services as and to the extent permitted by law.